 How can we find empathy for the things around us?
 How can art function as a tool to generate a consciousness that makes us care and appreciate our environment?
 How can we make sense of our being and acting on this planet?

-Those questions are guiding and following me throughout my practice, while I am looking at them from different speculative or material-based processes.
+Those questions guide and follow me throughout my practice while I am looking at them from different speculative or material-based processes.

-In my practice I am influenced by different activities and methods that build my research and process outcome.
-On the one hand, observation and research of natural phenomena are key for me to trigger a sense of wonder, which is the base for an ecological and ethical appreciation.
-By experimenting with various materials through different methods such as microscoping, assembling or photography and editing, I want overcome the natural restriction of my human perception, to explore multiple angles, perspectives and levels of materials and things (living and non-living), that I would otherwise not be able to recognise and appreciate.
+In my practice, I am influenced by different activities and methods that build my research and process outcomes.
+On the one hand, observation and study of natural phenomena are key for me to trigger a sense of wonder, which is the base for an ecological and ethical appreciation.
+By experimenting with various materials through different methods such as microscopy, assembling or photography and editing, I want to overcome the natural restriction of my human perception to explore multiple angles, perspectives and levels of materials and things (living and non-living) that I would otherwise not be able to recognise and appreciate.

 At the same time, material exploration inspires me to create functional light objects that put the aesthetics of nature into a lived and experienced context.
-Light is the giver of presence and without it there would not be any life, or science, or art.
-Hence, shining light on something physically and metaphorically, is what makes us aware, makes us appreciate and consequently act within this world.
+It is said that light is the giver of presence, and Material and matter are what make us live in this presence.
+This tension and co-relation are fascinating to me.

 2019-2022